 Any blind, visually impaired, deaf, hearing impaired person or other person with a disability, subject to the conditions and limitations established by law and applicable alike to all persons has equal rights to all public places and facilities and shall be afforded full and equal accommodations, advantages, facilities, and privileges of any place of public accommodation and any other place to which the general public is invited.

-- Acting as the central mechanism for ensuring the concerns of persons with disabilities are heard and acted upon by government.
+Acting as the central mechanism for ensuring the concerns of persons with disabilities are heard and acted upon by the government.

 The Nova Scotia government is working with people with disabilities, and public and private sector organizations to create six standards for an accessible Nova Scotia.

-- Treasury Board of Canada Secretariat Standard on Web Accessibility- Continued providing accessible and inclusive services by building digital accessibility and inclusion into decision-making, project management, procurement, technology, infrastructure, I&IT and training, and focusing on leadership, developing an effective feedback process and raising awareness.
+Continued providing accessible and inclusive services by building digital accessibility and inclusion into decision-making, project management, procurement, technology, infrastructure, I&IT and training, and focusing on leadership, developing an effective feedback process and raising awareness.
+Conformance requires ensuring each Web page meets all five WCAG 2.0 conformance requirements.

-- Australia – Disability Discrimination Act, 1992- This prohibits discrimination against those with disabilities employment, education, publicly-available premises, provision of goods and services, accommodation, clubs and associations, and other contexts, including failure to make reasonable accommodations for their disabilities.
+This prohibits discrimination against those with disabilities employment, education, publicly available premises, provision of goods and services, accommodation, clubs and associations, and other contexts, including failure to make reasonable accommodations for their disabilities.

-- EU Directive on the Accessibility of Websites and Mobile Applications – requires EU member states to make sure their websites and mobile apps meet the common digital accessibility standards, mainly by following the four pillars of WCAG- perceivable, operable, understandable, and robust.
+The EU requires most government websites belonging to manufacturers of “essential” products and services that are sold across borders throughout EU member states to ensure their websites and mobile apps meet the common digital accessibility standards, mainly by following the four pillars of WCAG- perceivable, operable, understandable, and robust.
+The official standard referenced is WCAG 2.1.